Minority judicial nominees pose Democrat dilemma

 But Carrie Severino, chief counsel at the conservative Judicial Crisis Network, said opposing minority judges is a bad position for Democrats.

-“The left realizes that this puts a lie to their own identity politics,” said Ms. Severino.
+“The left realizes that this puts a lie to their own identity politics,” Ms. Severino said.